vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 I've been doing more regular practice, and appear to have improved quite a bit:

-* Typing: 102 wpm moving average, placing me at the 97.2th percentile.
-My scores are generally in the 95-110 wpm range with occasional dips down to the 80s.

 * Visual memory: 10.8 points moving average, placing me at the 40.5th percentile.
 The score distribution on the whole has 9 and 10 as